kelsedilla/minimal/index.md

 ```$ git clone git@github.com:olincollege/pycross.git```

 Pycross uses a few outside python packages -- Pygame and Pandas.
-All the necessary files are indluced in requirements.txt.
+All the necessary files are included in requirements.txt.
 Run the following command to install the packages.

 ```$ pip install -r requirements.txt```